olmedokenpo/demo-wiki/docs/Home.md

 # [<img src="./images/antenna.png" alt="images_antena" width="40">](https://github.com/propagamap) AAOR Users' Manual

-Welcome to the PROPAMAP Users' Manual.
+Welcome to the AAOR Users' Manual.
 This document is designed to assist in using the application efficiently.

 ## Table of Contents
 - [Introduction](Introduccion.md)